welshk91/Eirene/README.md

     }
 }
 ```
+For both methods, you will have to provide implementations for methods detailing what URL to stream from and what OkHttpClient you are currently using in your app.

 ## Customizations
 While `EireneActivity` and `EireneFragment` abstract classes both provide a good default template, you may want to add even more customizations to your video experience.